MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 - Go to the gym at least 3 times a week (median)
 - Get more involved with Ruby:
-  - Keep the RubyDF Meetup going on;
+  - Keep the RubyDF Meetup going on.
-  - Keep showing up to the issue tracker and other kinds of discussions;
+  - Keep showing up to the issue tracker and other kinds of discussions.
   - More PRs to Ruby.
 At least docs, but I'd like to propose at least one small feature.
 Maybe an `Enumerable` method?
+  - Talk on conferences.
 - Keep working with Rust.
 It is a fun, fast language.
 It's a good tool to have around.
   - Maybe I'll exploring Gleam.
 - Keep doing fun things with software:
   - Get back to programming language design/development.
 Being a language author myself will help me understand the challenges of the Ruby core team too.
-- Talk on conferences.
 - More music gigs!

 That's it.
 This took a hell of a long time to write, but it's always worth it.